TaterOh/Project-Pot/README.md

 # Project-Pot

 Small multiplayer game about throwing magical pots at each other.
+Last pot standing wins!

 ## Implementation